-- G.4.5 Where the Chief Officer with delegated responsibility for licensing is considering disciplinary and/or enforcement action against an individual, the individual will be entitled to provide the Chief Officer with delegated responsibility for licensing with any written mitigating circumstances.
-Where appropriate, the individual may be requested to attend a meeting with the Chief Officer with delegated responsibility for licensing Sub-Committee if the Chief Officer with delegated responsibility for licensing believes it would assist with the determination. - G.4.6 If the Chief Officer with delegated responsibility for licensing is considering suspension or revocation as an option, the individual will ordinarily be offered the opportunity to attend a meeting with the Chief Officer with delegated responsibility for licensing or the General Licensing Sub-committee.
-The opportunity of a meeting may be waived in cases including, but not limited to: - (i) risk to the public by delaying a decision - (ii) all evidence being considered has been provided by the individual - (iii) the individual has received a caution/conviction/motoring offence that would ordinarily preclude them from holding a licence by virtue of Appendix B

-G.4.7 Prior to attending a meeting with the Chief Officer with delegated responsibility for licensing or the General Licensing Sub-Committee, the individual will be provided with a case summary containing all the information necessary for the Chief Officer with delegated responsibility for licensing to make their determination.
+- G.4.5 Where the (insert title) is considering disciplinary and/or enforcement action against an individual, the individual will be entitled to provide the (insert title) with any written mitigating circumstances.
+Where appropriate, the individual may be requested to attend a meeting with the (insert title) or the General Licensing Sub-Committee if the (insert title) believes it would assist with the determination. - G.4.6 If the (insert title) is considering suspension or revocation as an option, the individual will ordinarily be offered the opportunity to attend a meeting with the (insert title) or the General Licensing Sub-committee.
+The opportunity of a meeting may be waived in cases including, but not limited to: - (i) risk to the public by delaying a decision - (ii) all evidence being considered has been provided by the individual - (iii) the individual has received a caution/conviction/motoring offence that would ordinarily preclude them from holding a licence by virtue of Appendix B - G.4.7 Prior to attending a meeting with the (insert title) or the General Licensing Sub-Committee, the individual will be provided with a case summary containing all the information necessary for the (insert title) to make their determination.
 The case summary will ordinarily be provided to the individual at least five (5) working days prior to the meeting.
-The period of five (5) days may be reduced in cases where the Chief Officer with delegated responsibility for licensing believes that there would be a risk to the public of an unnecessary delay.
+The period of five (5) days may be reduced in cases where the (insert title) believes that there would be a risk to the public of an unnecessary delay.